IdentityRites – Adelaide

 The Space Between

 The Adoption Act was reviewed in South Australia.
-Adoptees petitioned the Act be changed to legislate and uphold the right of Adoptees to have their birth information recorded on their Original Birth Certificate.
+Adoptees petitioned the Act be changed to legislate and uphold the right of people who were adopted, to have their birth information recorded on their Original Birth Certificate.

-The rights of the Adoptee challenge the rights of adopting adults and their reasons for wanting to be listed as the ‘parents’, rather than the infant’s biological parents.
+The rights of people who were adopted challenges the rights of adopting adults and their reasons for wanting to be listed as the ‘parents’, rather than the infant’s biological parents.
 Adopted infants grow into adults who experience lifelong “grief and pain” having “lost their identity, heritage and family”.

 These words are etched in stone on one of two large blocks of granite, an artwork to acknowledge that “lives have been profoundly affected by adoption separation practices”, and can be viewed in Grundy Gardens, in Adelaide, just east of the University footbridge.